 The problem is that our brain is designed to survive, not to be fulfilled or happy, and it’s default mode can lead us to live our life as a problem to be solved.
 The brain will do more of what it usually does, as neuronal connexions are reinforced every time we think the same thoughts.
 It is like the brain becomes addicted to thinking as it usually does.
 If someone has negative beliefs about themselves or the world, he or she will use those to interpret any event in a negative way.

 The power of the mind has no limits and many mental health issues originate because the mind is used to interpret events in a more negative way than reality is, which triggers many unpleasant and sometimes drowning emotions that lead to mental health problems.
 Anxiety or depression are examples of this.

 Whatever we think, we are going to feel

-A wrong pattern of thoughts can lead to health problems
+An unhelpful pattern of thoughts can lead to health problems

 It is not about positive thinking and trying to lie to our brains thinking that everything is perfect and that we are very happy.
 It is about seeing life as it really is, not worse or better than it is.
 We know that we don’t do everything wrong, we sometimes make mistakes, but sometimes are successful.
-Not all the drivers are inept, there will be some that are good drivers.
+Not all drivers are inept, there will be some that are good drivers.
 Your partner is not always complaining about everything, although your brain can have that thought, you can stop and realize that the reality is less dramatic.